Sarthak-vyas183/GitHubdemo/README.md

 To send a folder(repo) to the git
 1 . git init
-2.  git remote add origin  ..link..
+2. git add .
-3. git remote -v    (to verify remote)
+3. git commit -m"some message"
-4. git branch       (to check branch)
+4. git remote add origin <---repository link---->
-5. git branch -M  (new name of branch)
-6. gti push origin main
+5. git push origin main

  To in another branch :
   To go in another Branch :